glenngr/lftp-selective-kodi-download/README.md

 The requireMinimumImdbRating can be set to True if you only want to download directories with certain imdb ratings.
 If you set this to true, set up the minimum and maximum rating in the variables **mimimumImdbRating** and **lowerImdbRating**.

+The **only_folders_newer_than** setting can be used to only download folders that are newer than a number of days of your choosing.
+Leave the setting at "None" if you don't want to use this feature.
+If you want to limit to only the last three days, set it to 3.